 A note regarding Office of Research Administration: This funding mechanism uses internal funding and does not require review or approval by an Office of Research Administration.
-Similarly, applications are submitted directly by investigators to the CFAR and not through ORAs.
+Similarly, investigators should submit their application directly to the CFAR and not through ORAs.